Palace on Wheels

 The Experience At The End Of The Journey

 The exhilaration felt throughout the journey is unparalleled.
-The royal treatment and modern luxuries combine to pamper you to such an extent that at the end of the trip, you actually feel sad at leaving the train.
-There is so much of relaxation inside that once outside, you feel like restarting your journey.
+The royal treatment and modern luxuries combine to pamper you to such an extent that at the end of the trip, you actually feel sad about leaving the train.
+There is so much relaxation inside that once outside, you feel like restarting your journey.
 However, this is a bit difficult as this moving palace is always booked well in advance.
 So after showing you what regality actually means, the train readies itself for another round, to recreate the magic of the royal era for the next group of people.

 For you, though the journey ends, yet the royal feel of it will stay throughout your lifetime.

 Suggested Read: Heritage on Wheels